 - ischool-colloq (those interested in School of Information research events)

-- Ensure that the event is added to the School of Information research calendar by forwarding the announcement email to firstname.lastname@example.org.
+- Ensure that the event is added to the School of Information research calendar by submitting the event details using this form: https://ischool.utexas.edu/about/public-event-request

 - Procedures for Defenses